 CATCH OF THE YEAR 2015

-We have a new largest fish caught by Craig Broyhill, Dakota City, NE.
+The largest fish for 2015 was caught by Craig Broyhill, Dakota City, NE.
 He

 caught this 24.5-inch carp in on a small yellow hopper.

-Send a photo and information on your big fish to beat the one shown here.
+Send a photo and information on your big fish in 2016.

 Send a picture of your big fish to the webmaster and information on where you caught it and what fly